MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/try-channels.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-Channels, for example, Live Chat and SMS, are the engagement channels that enable your agents to connect with customers in real time and provide quick personalized help.
+Channels, like Live Chat, voice, and SMS, are engagement channels that let your agents connect with customers in real time and provide quick personalized help.

 You can perform the following steps to try channels in Omnichannel for Customer Service: